 Best Uses for Blueberries

-Blueberries are part of the Vaccinium family of plants, which also includes berries such as the lingonberry, cranberry, huckleberry and bilberry, and they are related to azaleas and rhododendrons.
-The small, flavorful berries are not only versatile and can be used in pies, jams, salads or just eaten by the handful, but they're also incredibly healthy —rightfully earning their title as a super food.
-In fact, while an entire cup of blueberries is only 84 calories, they pack in 4 grams of fiber, 24% of your daily recommended Vitamin C, 36% of the recommended daily intake of Vitamin K and 25% of your necessary daily Manganese.
-On top of all this, they contain more antioxidants than just about any other common fruit or vegetable and could even reduce blood pressure.
+Blueberries are part of the heath family of plants (Ericaceae), which also includes berries such as the lingonberry, cranberry, huckleberry and bilberry, and they are also related to azaleas and rhododendrons.
+The small, flavorful berries are not only versatile, but they can also be used in pies, jams, salads or just eaten by the handful.
+And they're also incredibly healthy —rightfully earning their title as a super food.
+In fact, while an entire cup of blueberries has only 84 calories, they pack in 4 grams of fiber, 24% of your daily recommended vitamin C, 36% of the recommended daily intake of Vitamin K and 25% of your necessary daily manganese.
+On top of all this, they contain more antioxidants than just about any other common fruit or vegetable and can even reduce blood pressure.

 The plants have a small, shallow root system that can do well just about anywhere, including pots and planters, as long as the soil is acidic and drains well.
 As a result, they're a great option for novice gardeners as well as those with limited growing space.
 Of course, their beautiful foliage from spring to fall can make an attractive addition to an ornamental garden as well.

-While blueberries are naturally self-pollinating, having multiple blueberry varieties can result in a longer growing season, and cross-pollination can ensure higher fruit production.
-There are three main varieties of blueberries: highbush, lowbush and rabbiteye.
-Highbush is the most popular and grows around 7 feet tall.
-Lowbush grows only 18 inches tall, and rabbiteye grows up to an impressive 12 feet tall.
+While blueberries are naturally self-pollinating, having multiple blueberry varieties can result in a longer harvesting season, and cross-pollination can ensure higher fruit production.
+There are three main varieties of blueberries: highbush (Vaccinium corymbosum, zones 3-8), lowbush (Vaccinium angustifolium, zones 2-8) and rabbiteye (Vaccinium virgatum, formerly V. ashei, zones 6-9).
+Highbush types grow around 12 feet tall; lowbush plants grow only 2 feet tall, and rabbiteyes grow up to an impressive 15 feet tall.